 By Jill Williamson

-Really, a full-scale battle is no different from the one-on-one fight scene.
-Because if you’re writing one point of view at a time, all you can show at a time is one battle.
-Unless you are writing from the point of view of an onlooker on a hill.
-In that case, just describe one thing at a time.
-It’s how you coordinate all the little fight scenes that will help you show your great war.
+If you’re writing one point of view at a time, then a full-scale, epic war is no different from the one-on-one fight scene.
+You can only show one battle at a time is one battle.
+There are exceptions, of course.
+Perhaps you are writing from the point of view of an onlooker on a hill.
+In that case, try describing one aspect of the battle at a time.
+How you choreograph all the little fight scenes and move from one to the next will help you show your epic battle.

+This took me a while to learn.
+And, as always, I learned it the hard way.
 As I was working through my edits with my super cool editor Jeff Gerke, he said, “Why are all these people traipsing through the woods when they don’t know what’s ahead?
 They should send out some scouts.
-And what about the rearguards?”
+And what about the rearguards?
+What are they doing?”

 And I was like, “What’s a rearguard?”

 This made me realize I knew nothing about war and full scale battles.
 Another example of how necessary research is to storytelling.
 Armies move slowly, and they don’t just wander around, hoping to stumble upon their enemy.
 Commanders send scouts out ahead to see where the enemy is and check the lay of the land.
 This helps the commander decide where to move his group of several hundred—or thousand—men.